 - Type-One Directive IC is about observing a teacher's lesson and selecting the 'move' that will have the biggest impact on the learning of their students.
 Coaches direct teachers to enact this move, following a set protocol including modelling and practice to ensure that the teacher achieves the change

-- Type-Two Non-Directive IC is about facilitating a teacher’s solution of problems within their classroom.
+- Type-Two Non-Directive instructional coaching is about facilitating a teacher’s solution of problems within their classroom.
 Coaches should avoid 'telling' the teacher what to think or work on: the teacher's autonomy in solving these problems is paramount

-Kate wants a unified IC model for every teacher in her school.
-She thinks that training her coaches in multiple models to suit the varied experience levels of her teachers isn’t a workable solution.
+Kate wants a unified instructional coaching model for every teacher in her school.
+She thinks that training her coaches in multiple models to suit the varied experience levels of her teachers isn’t a workable solution. ___

 Finding our way to a unified coaching model

-All three IC types presented in Part 1 are problematic: they are either invariant to teacher expertise (Directive vs Non-Directive) or don’t provide enough guidance about how highly-effective coaching should look (Blank-Canvas IC).
+All three instructional coaching types presented in Part 1 are problematic: they are either invariant to teacher expertise (Directive vs Non-Directive) or don’t provide enough guidance about how highly-effective coaching should look (Blank-Canvas instructional coaching).